marcello-delcaro/binaryalert/README.rst

 Add Your Customer YARA Rules
 ============================

-Place your rules in the folder ``./thor10-linux/custom-signatures/yara`` before running the command in ``6.`` of the "Getting Started" guide.
+Place your rules in the folder - or better: a dedicated sub folder - within ``./rules``.
+Your rules will automatically get initialized with THOR.

 ==========================
 Activate Advanced Features